Section 5: City Streets

 Many towns saw an increase in business and population as automobiles became more popular.
 Cars took farm families from small market centers to larger cities to shop, to access medical care and other services, and to market their crops.
 Many rural families bought cars so that they could shop in larger towns.
 Small towns like Fillmore and Omemee lost business and population as cars swiftly carried farm families to Rugby or Bottineau to shop.
 (See Image 20.)

 Minot residents soon took steps to adapt their city to automobiles.
 By 1925, Minot had 5.5 miles of paved streets.
-Three major highways intersected in Minot: the Theodore Roosevelt Highway (today this is U.S. Highway 2), the North Star or Great Green Trail (today’s U.S. Highway 52), and the International Trail (today’s U.S. Highway 83).
+Three major highways intersected in Minot: the Theodore Roosevelt Highway (today this is U.S. Highway 2), the North Star or Great Green Trail (today’s U.S. Highway 52), and the International (or Black) Trail (today’s U.S. Highway 83).
 These highways brought local traffic and tourists from others states to Minot.

 With hundreds of local drivers as well as visitors on the highways, Minot needed to control traffic.
 Early in 1920, the city placed a traffic signal at Main and Central, but drivers did not pay attention to the lights.
 A second traffic light was installed in 1939, at 4th and north Broadway.
 Still, drivers had to be cautioned to be patient while waiting for a light to signal their turn to enter the intersection.